SAMcGee/CITC/emailfilters.md

 Go to [https://en.wikipedia.org/wiki/Anti-spam_techniques#Automated_techniques_for_email_administrators](https://en.wikipedia.org/wiki/Anti-spam_techniques#Automated_techniques_for_email_administrators) and pick a technique  under **"2.
 Automated techniques for email administrators"**.
 Think of something the technique does well, think of a potential issue you could see with it.

 ### Task 2
-Find a partner, tell them what you found out!
+Find a partner, tell them how you think you could use this technique to stop the hacker!

+---

 [Go Back](../../CITC/)